Aymenworks/iOS-Swift-Good-Practices/README.md

 let myButton = UIButton(frame: CGRect(x: 0.0, y: 0.0, width: self.bounds.width / 2, height: self.bounds.height))
 ```

    Because in Objective-c, we used to use CGRectMake to get a CGRect struct because for   initializing a strut, it is necessary ( as in C if my memory is good ) to create first the structure, and then assigning value to variables.
 With Swift, struct have constructors with parameters, so no need to use external functions.

+- You don't need to remove observer in deinit function when iOS > 9.0 anymore
+From Apple Documentation
+ > In OS X 10.11 and iOS 9.0 NSNotificationCenter and NSDistributedNotificationCenter will no longer send notifications to registered observers that may be deallocated[...]
+This means that observers are not required to un-register in their deallocation method.

 - Use **private** and **let** when possible.
 What I do is to make my properties/functions **private** and **let** by default and when the compiler yell, I change it :-)